Handle with Care (Fear the Walking Dead): Plot

-Daniel leads a meeting with Dakota (Zoe Colletti) to obtain information about this new threat, which is the group who attacked Tank Town.
-Everyone debates among themselves, believing there is an infiltrator in the group.
-The discussion ends when there is an explosion, which attracts several walkers to the valley.
+Daniel preside over a meeting where they question Dakota(Zoe Colletti) about the new threat which is the group who attacked Tank Town.
+Voices rise as every party believe there are infiltrators amongst them.
+The discussion ends when an explosion blows up their shelter, attracting many walkers to the valley.

-Daniel goes to the weapons shack and discovers that all the weapons are missing.
-He tells Charlie (Alexa Nisenson) and Grace to hide and wait for Morgan to arrive with Althea's truck to eliminate the walkers.
-Daniel intentionally lets several walkers enter the community to discover who has the weapons, and when a walker is about to kill Dwight (Austin Amelio), Strand saves him by using a pistol.
-Daniel targets Strand as the suspect of hiding the weapons.
+Daniel goes to the shack and discovers that all the weapons are missing.
+He tells Charlie (Alexa Nisenson) and Grace to hide until Morgan’s return.
+Daniel then intentionally lets walkers into the settlement to find out who took the weapons.
+When a walker is about to kill Dwight (Austin Amelio), Strand saves him using a pistol.
+Daniel locks up Strand and demands where the weapons are, but Strand insists he is innocent.
+Daniel shows Strand the prosthetic cheekbone he wears courtesy of Strand’s bullet.
+He is about to kill Strand when Morgan returns, dispatching the walkers with the SWAT truck.